AWS Route 53

 • Use Cases

-• CloudFront is a good fit for HTTP use cases
+• CloudFront is a good fit for HTTP use cases, including web content delivery, API acceleration, video streaming, and serverless edge compute.

 • Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or VoIP, as well as for HTTP use cases that require static IP addresses or deterministic, fast regional failover.